Nathan Bedford Forrest Statue and Remains to Stay in the Health Sciences Park

 -

-Today, the Tennessee Historical Commission denied Memphis City Council's application to relocate the statue and remains of Nathan Bedford Forest, the slave-trade profiteer and first Grand Wizard of the Ku Klux Klan, from a tax-payer funded public park in the middle of a majority black city.
+Today, the Tennessee Historical Commission denied Memphis City Council's application to relocate the statue and remains of Nathan Bedford Forrest, the slave-trade profiteer and first Grand Wizard of the Ku Klux Klan, from a tax-payer funded public park in the middle of a majority black city.

-The city council voted to move the statue and remains of both Forest and his wife in the aftermath of the Charleston, SC shooting that left nine parishioners dead after white supremacist Dylan Roof opened fire in the
+The city council voted to move the statue and remains of both Forrest and his wife in the aftermath of the Charleston, SC shooting that left nine parishioners dead after white supremacist Dylann Roof opened fire in the

 Emanuel African Methodist Episcopal Church in downtown Charleston.
-Following the shooting, there was an increased national scrutiny over confederate monuments and symbols in public spaces.
+Following the shooting, there was an increased national scrutiny over Confederate monuments and symbols in public spaces.

 The T